 We began our Culinary Training program five years ago at no cost to students.
-Since then, it has provided training for 231 people and each one of those graduates have gone on to a career in the food industry.
+Since then, it has provided training for over 251 people and each one of those graduates have gone on to a career in the food industry.
 Our students and graduates inspire us daily.

 Antonio is passionate about two things: cooking and children.
 Thanks to the guidance of past student, Chef Kenneth Neal, Antonio sought out an opportunity to make a better life for his kids and his future.
 Read story

 A practicing lawyer in Venezula, when Johima moved to Orlando to be closer to her children, she found herself having to start over from scratch.
 Thanks to an internet search for career training, Johima fortunate to come across the food bank's Culinary Training Program, and now has a new beginning.
 Read story

 Fleeing the violence and unrest of Venezuela after her father's death, Yoleida knew the road ahead of her would be difficult.
 When she learned about the food bank's Culinary Training Program, she knew what her direction toward a better life would be and works hard everyday to get there.
 Read story

 Darnell Brown has dreamed of being a chef for as long as he can remember.
 He comes from a big family - he is one of eight kids - and meals were a time that everyone always came together.
 After high school he enrolled in culinary school but had to withdraw when his mother passed away.
 He set his dreams aside and started a landscaping business with some of his brothers to make ends meet.
 Read story

 Last fall, in the wake of Hurricane Maria, Second Harvest Food Bank of Central Florida launched its first bi-lingual class of its successful Culinary Training Program.
 Over the course of 16 weeks, the students learned the culinary and life skills training needed to transform their lives with a new career.
 Read story